Am I covered for mental health issues? Find out more about travel insurance and mental illness

 What are pre-existing medical conditions?

-A pre-existing medical condition is any medical condition that you are aware of and are taking medication for or have had treatment for in the past, including surgery.
-Most insurers have a list of pre-existing conditions they automatically cover.
-These conditions, such as asthma and diabetes, are generally seen as "manageable" and perceived as a low risk to the insurer.
+For the purposes of travel insurance policies, a pre-existing medical condition might typically be defined as any medical condition that you are aware of and are taking medication for or have had treatment for in the past, including surgery.
+Many travel insurers have a list of pre-existing conditions they automatically cover.
+These conditions, such as asthma and diabetes, might generally be seen as "manageable" and perceived as a low risk to the insurer.
 Some forms of mental illness such as anxiety and depression may be listed in the product disclosure statement (PDS) as a condition that requires further assessment prior to the issue of a policy.
 In these cases you may be able to obtain cover by undergoing assessment and paying an additional premium.
-Insurers also have a list of conditions not covered under any circumstances.
+Insurers might also have a list of pre-existing conditions not covered under any circumstances.
+Unfortunately, mental illnesses may commonly feature on this list or in the general exclusions.
+If you’re looking for travel insurance for mental illness, one of the first places you might check is the PDS of different products or insurers, where the conditions relating to pre-existing medical conditions can often be found.

 Australian counselling services for people suffering from mental illness

-If you’d like some help or advice, whether insurance-related or otherwise, the following is a list of useful links to organisations who specialise in providing support to those dealing with mental illness.
+If you’d like some help or advice, whether insurance-related or otherwise, the following is a list of potentially useful links to organisations who may specialise in providing support to those dealing with mental illness.